newism/nsm.tiny_mce.ee_addon/README.md

 ## Notes

-This custom field has been tested on EE 2.0.2 Build 20100430
+This custom field has been tested on EE 2.8.0

-TinyMCE version 3.3.5.1 is included with the addon.
+TinyMCE version 4.0.12 is included with the addon.
 Please review the [TinyMCE license](http://tinymce.moxiecode.com/license.php).

 ## Todo